visgl/deck.gl/bindings/pydeck/docs/index.rst

 ==================================

 High-scale spatial rendering in Python, powered by `deck.gl <https://deck.gl/#/>`__.

 Get started by `installing pydeck <installation.html>`__.

+Gallery
+^^^^^^^
+..
+  These image tags are manually added to include these images in the _static directory TODO this should be automated in the future.

 .. raw:: html
    :file: gallery/html/grid.html